When we die, the good go to a pleasant afterlife, the bad are asked to break up into small groups.

 - The four outcomes of team communication (productivity, quality, consensus, satisfaction)

 - The four types of “talk” to maximize the outcomes – looking at how we negotiate meaning, motive, and identity in service of team outcomes

 - 20 Tips for improving team dynamics to achieve improved outcomes

 - The Bullseye – a model to help with sense-making and wayfinding

-Matt Arnold serves as principal for service strategies and solutions at Brightidea.
+Matt Arnold serves as Principal, Services Strategies and Solutions at Brightidea.
 He has over 25 years of experience leading innovation and design projects with many of the world’s top brands.
-Matt is the creator and host of The Iowa Idea Podcast which explores stories of creativity, craft, and innovation.
-He holds a BA in Communication Studies from The University of Iowa and an MS in Communication from Illinois State University.
+Matt loves to nerd out about design, sensemaking, and collaboration.
+He was the creator and host of The Iowa Idea Podcast which explored stories of creativity, craft, and innovation.
+Matt earned a BA in Communication Studies from The University of Iowa and an MS in Communication from Illinois State University.